MFEK/docs/doc/Why.md

 font will look?
 That will make maintainership harder, not easier.

 Let me give you an example: COLR/CPAL, an emoji (color) font format.
 I was so ready to work on this.
-But working on it is going to be a nightmare.
-I'm still willing to do it for pay of course, but the UI elements alone are trying.
+But working on it is going to be a nightmare. ~~I'm still willing to do it for pay of course, but~~ The UI elements alone are trying.
 Then we get into the fact that FontForge uses its own custom rasterizer to generate glyphs in the FontView, and so that needs either a total rewrite, or a replacement with FreeType.
 It of course doesn't support color or layering.
 So am I to integrate a library, or for some reason write a color font rasterizer when many exist?
 And let's not even get